zoeskan/MCB185/PYTHON_REFERENCE.md

 ## Functions ##

-A function is created with the `def` keyword.
+Functions are created with the `def` keyword.
 Functions usually have _positional_ arguments, meaning the arguments are in a specific order.
 Functions may return multiple values.
 Here is a function with 3 positional arguments that returns a tuple of 2 values.